EnHackathon/EnHackathon.github.io/_posts/2019-11-04-AnjaniAgrawal.md

 author: Anjani Agrawal
 ---

 Today I attempted to contribute to Python open source code as part of Enhackathon.
 On the whole, it was a very rewarding and enjoyable experience.
-Not only did I gain some insight into the process of contributing to Python open source code but also made my first ever contribution!
+Not only did I gain some insight into the process of contributing to Python open source code but also made my first ever contribution! :smile:

 ## Getting started